theminstack/styled/README.md

 }))``;
 ```

-The above styled component now only supports the `className` prop, and no other props.
-The `extend` option can't be used with a mapping function due to type complications.
+Using the `props` with a callback does not extend the base props.
+So, the above styled component now only supports the `className` prop, and no other props.
 To keep any of the base component props, include them manually in your custom props type.
 The `InferProps` type utility can be used to access the properties of any HTML element or React component.

 ```tsx
 import { InferProps } from 'tsstyled';